 Hammocks For Backpackers in Tayrona National Park, Colombia

 Sharing a bed with mum, The Sahara, Morocco

 A Snail’s Nightmare, Uyuni Salt Desert, Bolivia

 On The Trans-Siberian, Russia

 4000 Islands, Laos

-I will admit, I've slept in some strange places.
-I've slept in cars and on beaches and on buses and floors.
-I've slept in tents and igloos and tipis.
-I've woken up more than once covered in sand, water, and/or insects.
-I've slept in really, really beautiful hotels and in really, really awful hotels.
-I even once slept on a bed made of lentils beside a shed housing my homestay family's buffalos (that was in Nepal, and why I didn't take a photo of it I'll never know).
+I will admit, I’ve slept in some strange places.
+I’ve slept in cars and on beaches and on buses and floors.
+I’ve slept in tents and igloos and tipis.
+I’ve woken up more than once covered in sand, water, and/or insects.
+I’ve slept in really, really beautiful hotels and in really, really awful hotels.
+I even once slept on a bed made of lentils beside a shed housing my homestay family’s buffalos in Nepal.

 I was inspired to choose this topic for my Around the World series as I have been having a lot of trouble sleeping lately.
 Everything that I could worry about, I’m worrying about: school, money, health, work, oh-my-God-my-future.
 I know it’s just a minor blip, and that I’ll feel better soon, but on these freezing cold Canadian nights I lie in bed and think about all of the things we should never be allowed to think about after midnight.
 I also think about how well I slept in other countries, no matter how strange the sleeping conditions: a hammock on a porch in Laos, a bed made of salt in Bolivia, a mat on a dirty floor in the middle of the Sahara.
 Unless I was kept awake by noisy travellers (or, in Morocco, a noisy camel), for the most part, I slept peacefully, waking up feeling rested and ready to start the day’s adventures.